 Is the position a paid position?

-I have been doing this since 2008 and have seen plenty of good writers come and go.
-Some have written for a few weeks/months, then either got burned out or have lost the desire.
+Yes, I know you can write.
+But, I have been doing this since 2008 and have seen plenty of good writers come and go.
+Some have written for a few weeks/months, then either got burned out or lost the desire.
 Coming up with good ideas to write about isn't always easy.

 With all that said, I have seen plenty of writers come and go, but leave to write elsewhere.
 Here are a few: